 With dwindling resources, ongoing regional droughts, and growing demand, water conservation is everyone’s concern.
 (Despite the the wet winter we’ve just had in many drought areas, it’s wise to take a long term view!)
 These six tips will help you conserve precious water, save money on your water bill, and make your yard a healthier place…without losing your garden’s beauty.
 (Here are some how-to tips for watering.)

 Add Lots of Compost to Your Soil

-Best of all, your plants will grow better, and suffer fewer pest and pathogen problems in healthy soil that’s rich in organic matter.
+Best of all, your plants will grow better.
+They'll suffer fewer pest and pathogen problems in healthy soil that's rich in organic matter.